zoeyliu18/process_CHILDES/README.md

 1. Manually added target_child_sex in 020010.cha and 020324.cha in Bloom/Peter

+1. Lacking morphosyntactic and dependency annotation in 2014-Indiff folder in Gelman corpus

 ## Eventually train a parser and annotate the rest of the data (?) ##